 Time frame: 2 months

-Real-time spatial positioning will be continuously tracked over \~30min (during recess) using high-resolution sensor technology, capturing detailed movement trajectories and social positioning in the playground environment.
+Child-Level Positional Interactions (CLPI) will be assessed using real-time spatial positioning tracked over approximately 30 minutes during outdoor recess using high-resolution sensor technology.
+This will allow the capture of detailed movement trajectories and interpersonal positioning in the playground environment.
 Outcomes will include mean inter-child distance and frequency of proximity interactions during recess.

 Time frame: 2 months